GrindPilled/grindpilled.github.io/README.md

 ## Contact Information

-If you have any questions about this Privacy Policy, please reach out through our official channels.
+If you have any questions about this Privacy Policy, please reach out via email at BigBoss@GrindPilled.com

 Thank you for being part of the GrindPilled community!